-- a. include years of instance for students who will be taught on your behalf by another provider (subcontracted out).
-These students will need to be identified as subcontracted out on the 'Teaching locations for students' table. - b. exclude years of instance for students that you will be teaching on behalf of another registering provider under a subcontractual relationship. - 86.
-Because the HESF survey is for completion by providers that do not have higher education provision recognised for OfS funding purposes in 2019-20, the forecast numbers for inclusion in the survey for 2020-21 should be only new entrants (see paragraph 89).
+- a. include years of instance for students who will be taught on your behalf by another provider (subcontracted out). - b. exclude years of instance for students that you will be teaching on behalf of another registering provider under a subcontractual relationship. - 86.
+Because the HESF survey is for completion by providers that do not have higher education provision recognised for OfS funding purposes in 2021-22, the forecast numbers for inclusion in the survey for 2022-23 should be only new entrants (see paragraph 89).
 Some providers may, however, already have provision that is subcontracted in, whereby they teach students of another provider under a subcontractual arrangement.
-These subcontracted in students should not be included in HESF20. - 87.
+These subcontracted in students should not be included in HESF22. - 87.
 The responsibility for reporting student data rests with the provider with which a student is registered, which is (as set out in paragraph 85) the provider that has full contractual responsibility to the student for the provision of educational services.
 Students should not, other than in exceptional circumstances, change the provider they are registered with, and no change should be made to which provider reports data on students who are continuing on the same course without each student's informed agreement.
 In reporting student data to us, providers will be confirming their contractual responsibilities for the provision of education to students. - 88.
 Where a provider wishes to offer provision directly that they have previously subcontracted in, we would expect this to apply to successive entry cohorts of students, rather than to continuing students who entered under the subcontractual arrangement.
 However, where we are satisfied that all parties (the providers and students concerned) agree, we will be prepared to allow transfers of continuing students to reflect changes in registering providers, including for our funding purposes.
 The HESF survey should not be used to implement such transfers, as it is limited to the reporting of new entrants.
 Providers should email recurrentgrant@officeforstudents.org.uk for guidance about the separate process for implementing transfers of continuing student numbers between providers for funding and data reporting purposes.